 Grant Reserve (Coogee)

 Located at the southern end of Coogee beach is a small parcel revegetated with indigenous species.
 It is home to a surprising variety of small birds that enjoy the nectar of the native flowers and dense shrubs to hide amongst.
 Regular pruning, hand weeding and planting keep this reserve in great shape.

 Meets 3rd Wednesday of the month from 8am – 10am

 Where – The entrance to Coogee Surf Life Saving Club carpark, Coogee

 Working within the grounds of McIver’s Baths this ladies only group has gradually been clearing a slope infested with woody weeds.
 The cleared space has been stabilised with erosion control logs and infilled with a mixture of native species to provide diversity.
 Volunteers get great enjoyment at seeing the site grow and transform over time.

-Meets the 1st Sunday and 3rd Thursday of the month from 9am – 11am (8 – 10am in daylight savings)
+Meets the 3rd Thursday of the month from 9am – 11am (8 – 10am in daylight savings)